ambuddy/Spritesheet-Unpacker/README.md

 ## atlas_to_frames
 ### Unpack sprites from PNG spritesheet (atlas) with _nodejs_

-This script extracts all frames from a spritesheet according to its JSON-file and puts them into the folder created next to it.
+This script extracts all frames from a PNG spritesheet according to its JSON-file and puts them into the folder created next to it.

 Usage: `node atlas_to_frames [filename.png[, filename.json[, output_foldername]]]`